nickgravelyn/FNADotNetCoreExample/README.md

 steps for code signing and notarization of the app.
 While this is using FNA the general approach should work fine for any .NET Core 3 app.

-The "game" is just a CornflowerBlue window.
-Everything interesting is in the csproj file.
+The "game" is just a CornflowerBlue window but it does have some logic to setup the proper `RootDirectory` for the `ContentManager`.
+Everything else interesting is in the `FNADotNetCoreExample/FNADotNetCoreExample.csproj` file.

+## WIP Notice

+This is a work in progress to explore a reasonable build and publish pattern for developing apps with .NET Core 3, specifically looking at games made using the FNA framework.
+It is not necessarily complete and I've not yet verified the outputs on all platforms, nor submitted games to Apple Mac App Store.
+I am hoping to leverage this to ship an updated build of [Shipwreck](https://shipwreckgame.com) to various stores including the Mac App Store so we'll see how that goes once I get the game updated.

+What I'm saying is there might be bugs or gaps.
+If you find them, please feel free to submit PRs or report issues.

 # Building and running